Can Attorneys Advocate At College Discipline Hearings?

 Students can bring a lawyer or another advisor to their discipline hearing

-Lawyers Can Accompany University Students to Discipline Hearings
+Lawyers Can Advise University Students at Discipline Hearings

-Unfortunately, colleges and universities set their own discipline rules, and they really don’t like attorneys barging in.
-As a result, they generally limit attorneys who act as student hearing advisors.
+Unfortunately, colleges and universities set their own discipline rules, and they really don’t like attorneys barging in and potentially winning for the student.

 Three students walking away